opensearch-project/documentation-website/_ml-commons-plugin/extensibility/connectors.md

 # Creating connectors for third-party ML platforms

-Machine Learning (ML) Connectors provides the ability to integrate OpenSearch ML capabilities with third-party ML tools and platforms.
+Machine Learning (ML) connectors provides the ability to integrate OpenSearch ML capabilities with third-party ML tools and platforms.
 Through connectors, OpenSearch can invoke these third-party endpoints to enrich query results and data pipelines.

 You can provision connectors in two ways:

 1. An [external connector](#external-connector), saved in a connector index, which can be reused and shared with multiple remote models but requires access to both the model, the connector inside of OpenSearch, and the third party being accessed by the connector, such as OpenAI or SageMaker.

-2. An [local connector](#local-connector), saved in the model index, can only be used with one remote model.
+2. A [local connector](#local-connector), saved in the model index, can only be used with one remote model.
 Unlike a standalone connector, users only need access to the model itself to access an internal connector because the connection is established inside the model.

 ## Supported connectors